Lotes/impress-playground/docs/ball_physics/index.md

 ## Possible solution

 My first idea was too write my own physics engine.
-Instead of using ridig body engines, that can be found out there in the big net, I could do my own collision detection while stepping through the simulation.
+Instead of using rigid body engines, that can be found out there in the big net, I could do my own collision detection while stepping through the simulation.